-Retired Logan High School Principal Scott Mihalovic is one of six community volunteers competing this spring as a “Conductor Wannabe” for the La Crosse Symphony Orchestra.
+Retired Logan High School Principal Scott Mihalovic was one of six community volunteers who competed as a “Conductor Wannabe” for the La Crosse Symphony Orchestra.
 Mihalovic is a member of the Board of the La Crosse Public Education Foundation, and half of the money he raises will go to LPEF in support of Random Acts of Kindness.

 Mihalovic began his musical career at age 7 when he entered – and won – a violin contest.
 “The prize was a high-fi stereo and was a highlight in my young life that forever shaped my love of learning and music,” Mihalovic said.
 As a teacher and high school principal, I saw time and again what I experienced at that music camp.
 I saw young people with instruments gain confidence, become leaders, and make a difference in their school communities.”

 Mihalovic, who joined the LPEF Board in 2016, retired from the School District of La Crosse in 2014, after 32 years as a teacher and administrator, including 28 years at Logan High School, where he was principal from 1998-2014.
 He is now the educational leadership specialist at Viterbo University.